 A significant portion of our acreage is not currently held by production or held by operations.
 Unless production in paying quantities is established or operations are commenced on units containing these leases during their terms, the leases will expire.
-If our leases expire and we are unable to renew the leases, we will lose our right to develop the related properties.
+If our leases expire and we are unable to renew the leases, we will lose our right to participate in the development of the related properties.
 Drilling plans for these areas are generally in the discretion of third party operators and are subject to change based on various factors that are beyond our control, such as: the availability and cost of capital, equipment, services and personnel; seasonal conditions; regulatory and third party approvals; oil, NGL and natural gas prices; results of title work; gathering system and other transportation constraints; drilling costs and results; and production costs.
-As of December 31, 2012, we estimate that we had leases that were not developed that represented 20,915 net acres potentially expiring in 2013, 26,364 net acres potentially expiring in 2014 and 22,744 net acres potentially expiring in 2015.
+As of December 31, 2013, we estimate that we had leases that were not developed that represented 24,085 net acres potentially expiring in 2014, 21,998 net acres potentially expiring in 2015, 14,656 net acres potentially expiring in 2016 and 11,678 net acres potentially expiring in 2017 and beyond.